Mic238/osu-for-Mac-Stable-Latest/README.md

 1. Download zip from this page (188.6M), it should be sitting in Download folder, move the game to /Application if you're newly install.
 DON'T MOVE/REPLACE THE GAME TO /Application IMMEDIATELY IF YOU'RE UPDATING FROM OLD CLIENT!!
 2. Open the app for the first time.
    If prompted the app is from unidentify developer, go to System Pref - Security - click Open Anyway and try again.
-   If prompted Gecko package is not installed, click cancel. osu! will take a while to download and install itself.
+   (Hint: opening the app with right click on app and click open instead of double clicking it would bypass this limit) If prompted Gecko package is not installed, click cancel. osu! will take a while to download and install itself.
 The game will start automatically when it finishes.